-For me, when it comes to email newsletters, I’ve been a Mailchimp fan (even before they were kool).
+For me, when it comes to email newsletters, I’ve been a Mailchimp fan (even before they were cool).
 I’ve definitely tried other email service providers along the way.
-From ConstantContact (it was forced on me, I swear) to salesforce and SugarCRM (more CRMs with a tacked on email solution, back in the day) to Marketing for Microsoft Dynamics and even HubSpot.
+From ConstantContact (it was forced on me, I swear) to Salesforce and SugarCRM (more CRMs with a tacked on email solution, back in the day) to Marketing for Microsoft Dynamics and even HubSpot.
 I’m sure I have accounts with Revue (they are great!), Medium (I think they are good?) and the newest one, Substack (I haven’t tried them).
 I think I even created my own email service at one time, mixing a heavily formula’d Excel sheet with Outlook.

 Well, today I added another one – Email Campaigns from Squarespace.

 Who’s that &*$% guy?

 While I started my career in IT, I quickly came to understand my value was in “explaining” technical things.
 Yeah, I could tear apart an old Novell bindery server and rebuild it as an NDS powerhouse (1GB of RAM!) – it only made sense if I could explain it.

 Which meant I had to quickly understand how to tell a story.

 Which quickly got me into understanding consumer behavior and messaging.